KTH/devops-course/contributions/executable-tutorial/yuehao/README.md

 "systemd-nspawn may be used to run a command or OS in a light-weight namespace container."

-I would like to show a totural about how to creat multi systemd-nspawn containers with Jenkins in WSL2 to implement multiple jenkins projects working simultaneously.
+I would like to show a totural about how to creat multi systemd-nspawn containers with Jenkins in Linux to implement multiple jenkins projects working simultaneously.

 ## The contents are